tmobile/magentaA11y/_checklist-native/checkbox.md

 - **UIKit**
   - You can programmatically set the visible label with `setTitle()`.
-    - The button’s title will overwrite the button’s `accessibilityLabel`.
+    - The checkbox's title will overwrite the checkbox's `accessibilityLabel`.
   - If a visible label is not applicable in this case, set the button's `accessibilityLabel` to the label of your choice.
     - To do this in Interface Builder, set the label using the Identity Inspector
   - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`